Association of Ontario

 To do all such other things as are incidental or conducive to the attainment of the above objectives.

-One of our first steps was to become associated with the Scottish Official Board of Highland Dancing in Ediburgh, Scotland.
+One of our first steps was to become associated with the Scottish Official Board of Highland Dancing in Edinburgh, Scotland.
 The SOBHD is the worldwide governing body for Highland Dance.

 In 1953, the H.D.A.O. received its Charter from the Province of Ontario and in 1999 we became a Registered Charitable Organization.

-We also organise the Highland Dance competitions for many of the Ontario Highland Games including Georgetown Highland Games, the Cobourg Highland Games, the Kincardine Scottish Festival & Highland Games, the Cambridge Scottish Festival, the Uxbridge Scottish Festival and the Fergus Scottish Festival & Highland Games.
+We also organise the Highland Dance competitions for many of the Ontario Highland Games including Georgetown Highland Games, the Cobourg Scottish Festival & Highland Games, the Kincardine Scottish Festival & Highland Games, the Cambridge Scottish Festival, the Uxbridge Scottish Festival and the Fergus Scottish Festival & Highland Games.